Mapping the 49th Parallel Boundary Survey

 The Palmer sketch map

-There are two other historic maps that were prepared by the Royal Engineers at that time as attachments to Colonial Dispatches documenting or perhaps justifying the progress of their work.
+Two other historic maps were prepared by the Royal Engineers at that time as attachments to Colonial Dispatches documenting or perhaps justifying the progress of their work.
 The first is a sketch map prepared for Lieut.
 Palmer R.E. depicting his 1860 reconnaissance traverse from Fort Hope to Fort Colville.
 Palmer was more a civil engineer than an astronomer, previously being involved with the construction of the Cariboo wagon road to the goldfields.
 Nonetheless, he documented geographical coordinates, altitudes and other bits of geological and geographical information at the request of Governor James Douglas.
 Palmer was assisted by Fort Colville's Hudson's Bay Chief Factor Angus McDonald, father of Christina Lake namesake "Christina", who, not surprisingly, recommended a route essentially following the historic Hudson's Bay Brigade trail.
 An Arrowsmith lithographed copy of Palmer's map (only the relevant lower portion) can be viewed here (Link), as well as a copy of the associated dispatch (Link) from Douglas to the Colonial Office.

 The Hawkins sketch map